tormine/Download-Legend-Jerry/README.markdown

 # Register Social Apps

 You'll need to create applications for each of the social services you wish to use on your promotion and copy the given **keys** and **secrets** for later.
-Current services are: Twitter, Facebook, and Digg
+Current services are: Twitter, Facebook, MySpace, and Digg

 ### 1. Register a new Twitter application